 Developing on the Presslabs platform is no different than developing a regular WordPress website, with a few caveats required by software development good practices on distributed systems.
 We consider software version control to be the central point of good software development.
 For this reason, we use the Presslabs-provided Git repository as the source of truth when it comes to a website’s code.

-From the WordPress perspective, it’s recommended to develop features as separate plugins and ONLY keep things related to formatting and displaying content inside of the theme.
+From the WordPress perspective, it’s recommended to develop features as separate plugins and to keep ONLY the things which are related to formatting and displaying content inside the theme.

 From the git perspective, it’s recommended that you keep each feature as a separate branch.

-There are many articles around the web about git workflows, but there is one we’d like to mention.
-The summary is that you should have branches for each feature, and after you ended testing you merge that branch with master.
+There are many articles around the web about git workflows, but there is one we’d like to mention in particular.
+Briefly, you should have branches for each feature, and after you ended testing you merge that branch with master.

-You can debug and look for errors using the error log console in the Logs section of the Presslabs Dashboard.
+You can debug and look for errors using the error log console in the Logs section of our dashboard.
 Fatal errors give you a

 request_id which you can look up in the error log.
 Also, the PHP function